 Key facts

-- More than 30 different bacteria, viruses and parasites are known to be transmitted through sexual contact.
-Eight of these pathogens are linked to the greatest incidence of STIs; of these 4 are currently curable: syphilis, gonorrhoea, chlamydia and trichomoniasis.
-The other 4 are viral infections which are incurable: Hepatitis B, Herpes Simplex virus (HSV or Herpes), HIV, and Human Papillomavirus (HPV).
+- The majority of STIs have no obvious symptoms, or only mild symptoms that may not be recognised as an STI.
+More than 30 different bacteria, viruses and parasites are known to be transmitted through sexual contact.
+Eight of them are linked to the most common STIs.
+Of these, four are currently curable: syphilis, gonorrhoea, chlamydia and trichomoniasis.
+The other four are incurable viral infections: hepatitis B, herpes simplex virus (HSV or herpes), HIV, and human papillomavirus (HPV).

 Health risks

-- STIs can have serious consequences beyond the immediate impact of the infection itself.
+STIs can have serious consequences beyond the immediate impact of the infection itself.

-- Mother-to-child transmission of STIs can result in stillbirth, neonatal death, low-birth-weight and prematurity, sepsis, pneumonia, neonatal conjunctivitis, and congenital deformities.
+- Mother-to-child transmission of STIs can result in stillbirth, neonatal death, low birth weight and prematurity, sepsis, pneumonia, neonatal conjunctivitis, and congenital deformities.

-- HPV infection causes 570 000 cases of cervical cancer and over 300 000 cervical cancer deaths each year.
+- HPV infection causes 570,000 cases of cervical cancer and over 300,000 cervical cancer deaths each year.

 - STIs such as gonorrhoea and chlamydia are major causes of pelvic inflammatory disease (PID) and infertility in women.